What is credit repair?

 Credit repair is a financial process where you identify and dispute mistakes or errors in your credit report to have incorrect negative information removed.
 This is a process that you can do on your own or with the help of a state-licensed attorney who has the legal authority to act on your behalf.

-This is commonly known as “credit repair.”
+This is also known as “credit correction” or “credit restoration.”
 However, it’s important to distinguish between legitimate dispute services that originate from a licensed attorney and credit repair services you often see advertised that make large claims about improving your credit score that often violate certain laws, such as the Credit Repair Organizations Act (CROA).

 - If you want to correct your credit on your own, you start by going to annualcreditreport.com to download your credit report from each of the three credit bureaus for free.